-- (1) In written examination components, candidates should demonstrate that they are able to recognise problems relating to their subject and find solutions for them within a limited time, using subject-specific methods and limited resources. - (2) A written examination lasts between 30 and 240 minutes.
-Multiple choice questions are permitted. - (3) If a written examination component is taken as a term paper, candidates must assure that they are the author of their own work and have used no sources or aids other than those indicated. - (4) The assessment period for written examinations should not exceed four weeks.
+- (1) In written examination components, candidates should demonstrate that they are able to recognise problems relating to their subject and find solutions for them using subject-specific methods within a limited period of time and using limited resources. - (2) A written examination lasts between 60 and 180 minutes.
+Multiple choice questions are not permitted.

+- (3) If a written examination component is taken as a term paper, candidates must assure that they are the authors of their own work and have used no sources or aids other than those indicated. - (4) The evaluation period for written examinations should not exceed four weeks.